hkvision/ipex-llm/python/friesian/DEVCATALOG_toolkit.md

 ---

-## Installation
+## Get Started

+### 1. Prerequisites

+You are highly recommended to use the toolkit under the following system and software settings:
+- OS: Linux or Mac
+- Python: 3.7, 3.8, 3.9

-### 1. Download the Toolkit Repository
+### 2. Download the Toolkit Repository

 Create a working directory for the workflow of Intel® Recsys Toolkit and clone the [Main Repository](https://github.com/intel-analytics/BigDL) repository into your working directory.
-Intel® Recsys Toolkit is included in the BigDL project.
+Intel® Recsys Toolkit is included in the BigDL project and this step downloads the example scripts in BigDL to demonstrate the toolkit.
+Follow the steps in the next section to easily install Intel® Recsys Toolkit via [Docker](#31-install-from-docker) or [pip](#32-install-from-pypi-on-bare-metal).

 ```
 mkdir ~/work && cd ~/work